jfharris67/stock-analysis/README.md

 ##Summary

-## Advantages and Disadvantges of refctoring VBA Scripts
+## Advantages and Disadvantages of refactoring VBA Scripts

 ### Advantages: